V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ```

-Nice, i've found the parameter `name` and the page contain 406 characters.
+Nice, I've found the parameter `name` and the page contain `406 characters`.
 Let's try to browse it to see how its look like.

 <p align="center">
 	<img src="assets/img/3-name_parameter.png">
 </p>

-Nice, now i try to put as value for the "name" parameter, the users found with kerbrute, and got a match.
+Nice, now I try to put as value for the `name` parameter, the users found with kerbrute, and got a match.

 <p align="center">
 	<img src="assets/img/4-technician_name_parameter.png">
 </p>

-As you can see, the name "technician" is reflected into the tables "Username" and "First Name".
+As you can see, the name `technician` is reflected into the tables `Username` and `First Name`.

-My first attempt was to look for SQL injection, as shown the nmap scan, mysql is runing, so i was thinking that the tables was taking SQL query to retrieve the correct data.
+My first attempt was to look for SQL injection, as shown the `nmap scan`, `mysql` is runing, so I was thinking that the tables was taking SQL query to retrieve the correct data.

 ```bash
 3306/tcp  open  mysql         MySQL (unauthorized) 33060/tcp open  mysqlx?
 ```

-But i was wrong.
-Looking back at my nmap scan, i searched for which attack may be possible, and i seen that ldap was runing too.
+But I was wrong.
+Looking back at my nmap scan, I searched for which attack may be possible, and I seen that ldap was runing too.

 ```bash
 389/tcp   open  ldap          Microsoft Windows Active Directory LDAP (Domain: analysis.htb0., Site: Default-First-Site-Name) 3268/tcp  open  ldap          Microsoft Windows Active Directory LDAP (Domain: analysis.htb0., Site: Default-First-Site-Name)
 ```

-So maybe it's the same idea that i get mysql, a ldap injection.
-As im not really good to it, i do a bit of google search and read some ressources about ldap injection.
+So maybe we have a ldap injection there.

+As im not really good to it, I do a bit of google search and read some ressources about `ldap injection`.
 Bellow is the better ressources that i've read.

 - <a href="https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/07-Input_Validation_Testing/06-Testing_for_LDAP_Injection">OWASP - 06  Testing for LDAP Injection</a>